 Ground ginger is a great substitute for fresh ginger - start with 1 teaspoon and then taste and adjust seasoning from there.
 Same goes for garlic, if you're out of fresh garlic cloves, grab the garlic powder.

 Chili crisp is one of my favorite pantry staples.
 It's available in Asian markets or here on Amazon.
 It is a super flavorful oil infused with crispy bits of dried chilies, garlic, onion and any number of other aromatics.
 Lao Gan Ma is the most popular and readily available brand (it's the one I always have in my pantry, no matter where I am in the world).
-In Asia, many restaurants make their own variety in-house.
 Generally, chili crisp is a balance of savory and spicy flavors.
 I find it less spicy and less acidic than sriracha, and more approachable for many people.

 If you are looking to substitute for chili crisp, you could use whatever spicy thing you have in the pantry or fridge that your whole family enjoys.
 Hot sauce, red chili flakes, even cayenne powder.

 Simple steamed Chinese broccoli, baby bok choy, sugar snap peas, even a simple veggie stir fry would all go well with this tofu dish.
 And don't forget to make your favorite kind of rice and noodles!
 My personal favorite is basmati rice, but jasmine rice or even plain white rice or brown rice would be a great foundation for this Chinese tofu.
 Cauliflower rice could be a good low carb option.
 I often serve Scallion Ginger Sauce with any Asian rice or noodle dish.
 Shrimp Wontons and Chinese Eggplant with Oyster Sauce would be a lovely appetizer and side dish combination.